-During the school year a wide variety of activities are offered free to the students.
-Additional activities will be offered during the school year 2021/2022 at varying costs.
+During the school year a wide variety of activities are offered to the students.
 In relation to the organisation of CCS Transition Year Activities, I wish to advise parents/guardians that all activities must have the express approval of the Board of Management prior to their organisation.
 A TY fee of 160 Euros will apply to be used to cover trips and activities.
 (This fee DOES NOT cover overnight trips.)
 This will be payable on our Easypay system.
 We hope that students will enjoy and benefit from the programme planned for the new school year.

 Secretary – Board of Management